 Building a playbook is an iterative process.
 The debugger provides a test environment where you can make changes to data and playbook logic and view the results in real time.
 You have the opportunity to see exactly what is written to context at each step and which indicators are extracted.

 The debugger runs the playbook with the permissions of the logged in user, not as dBot.
 When the user sets breakpoints, skips tasks, or overrides inputs or outputs, those changes only apply to the individual user’s session and do not permanently change the playbook.
 Using an existing incident as test data does not affect the original incident or change the original context data.
 When tasks run, however, they execute the same as they would without the debugger.
 For example, if you run the debugger and a task adds an item to a list, that item will be in the real list, accessible across Cortex XSOAR for all users with permission to view that list.

 The debugger uses test data to execute the playbook, so you can see what your expected results would be.
-There are two options for test data.
+There are three options for test data.

 - New Mock Incident- by default, the debugger runs using an empty mock incident.
-An empty mock incident is useful to test simple functionality, such as a playbook that does simple tasks like parsing inputs.
+An empty mock incident is useful to test simple functionality, such as a playbook that does simple tasks such as parsing inputs.